oconnor663/jacko.io/posts/async_two.md

-shouldn't print the "start" message more than once, so sets its `started` flag to keep track.[^state_machine] It doesn't need to track whether it's printed the "end" message, though, because after it returns `Ready` it won't be called again.[^iterator]
+shouldn't print the "start" message more than once, so sets its `started` flag to keep track.[^state_machine] It doesn't need to track whether it's printed the "end" message, though, because after it returns `Ready` it won't be called again.[^iterator] This sort of bookkeeping can get quite complicated when our `async fn` has branches or loops, so it's nice that we don't usually need to write our own `Future` structs and `poll` functions.

-[^state_machine]: In other words, `Foo` is a "state machine" with two states.
+[^state_machine]: In other words `Foo` is a "state machine" with two states.
-    In general, the number of states you need to track where you are in an `async fn` is the number of `.await` points plus one, but this gets complicated when there are branches or loops.
-The magic of async is that the compiler figures all this out for us, and we don't usually need to write our own `poll` functions like we're doing here.

 [^iterator]: Technically it's a "logic error" to call `poll` again after it's
     returned `Ready`.
 It could do anything, including blocking or panicking.
     But because `poll` is not `unsafe`, it's not allowed to corrupt memory or commit other undefined behavior.
-It's exactly the same story as calling [`Iterator::next`] again after it's returned `None`.
+This is similar to calling [`Iterator::next`] again after it's returned `None`.

 [`Iterator::next`]: https://doc.rust-lang.org/std/iter/trait.Iterator.html#tymethod.next

-We're starting to see how `std::thread::sleep` ruined our performance at the end of Part One.
-If we put a blocking sleep in `Foo::poll` instead of returning `Pending`, we get [exactly the same result][same_result].
+We're starting to see what happened with `std::thread::sleep` mistake at the end of Part One.
+If we put a that blocking sleep in `Foo::poll` instead of returning `Pending`, we get [exactly the same result][same_result].
+That breaks the rule about making the caller wait for an answer.

 [same_result]: playground://async_playground/foo_blocking.rs

+The last thing we have't talked about is the `Context` argument.
+We can see that `poll` receives it from above and passes it along when it polls other futures.
+We'll look at it more closely when we implement our own `sleep` below.

 Onward!